rzsunnah/rzsunnah/README.md

 🌟 Welcome to my GitHub profile!

 ## 🚀 About Me
-- 🎓 Master's student in *Data Science* at *Technical University Dortmund*
+- 🎓 Completed Masters in *Information Communication and Technology* at *Bangladesh University of Professionals*
-- 💼 Currently working as a *Software Engineer at K&K*
+- 💼 Currently working as a *Cloud Architect at Fusion Infotech Ltd.*
 - 🔭 Previously worked as a *Data Analyst and Software Engineer*
 - 🌱 Passionate about *Data Science, Machine Learning, Cloud, and Web Technologies*
 - 💬 Ask me about *Python, SQL, Data Engineering, Web Development, and Cloud Platforms*